luigiifan/Apollo_V2/README.md

 # APOLLO V2: DIGITAL AUDIO PROCESSOR
-Combination of TDA8425 and controlled with Arduino Pro Mini using I2C connection.
+The combination of TDA8425 with Arduino Pro Mini using I2C connection.
+(UNRELEASED)